 Note: When any bidding algorithm is applied to an existing campaign, any previous zone optimization will be reset and manual ad zone optimization disabled.

-The algorithm will now block the ad zone if there are zero conversions out of 1,000 Clicks.
-The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation.
+The number of extra rules is unlimited, so you can keep adding more rules to the algorithm to further fine-tune the automation, by clicking Add.

 Note: Each rule will be applied on an OR basis and not an AND basis, which means that each rule is applied individually.
 Whichever of the set rules fulfils the condition first will be triggered and will block the ad zone.

-Once all the desired rules are added you should click Update.
-Once you click Update your new algorithm will begin working.
+Once all the desired rules are added, you should click Update.
+Once you click Update your new Zone Blocking Rule will begin working.